 To view the AREC Internship Routing Process click here.

 Earning Academic Credit for an Internship

 To earn credit for an internship, a student must do the following prior to the beginning of the internship, see the deadlines above:

 - Create a résumé and seek organizations intersted in accepting interns and apply for the position.
 Ideally your internship should be in an area that will benefit your future career goals, but this is not a requirement.
 Internships for general degree credit can be with any organization for AREC majors.
 If you need assistance with this first step, some assistance in your internship search may be found through the CALS Career Center in Forbes 204 and/or the UA Career Services office in SUMC 411.
 Assistance with creating a résumé can also be found in both offices above.

-- Identify the nature and scope of the project to be completed.
+- Within your appointment with the faculty member, you will identify the nature and scope of the project to be completed.
 This is to be a discussion between the student and the supervising faculty member.
 You will be given guidelines for your work and assignments for the course.
 The course is pass/fail and does not calculate into your UA GPA.

 - The AREC Internship Application is available online as a fillable form, meant to be submitted electronically, it can be found here.
 This form is required to begin the internship course process.